 The 5.8 release simplifies the ad unit creation process for publishers by automating information picked up by the SDK.
 At the same time, the release increases flexibility in creative sizes, enabling more DSPs to bid on an impression.

 Creating ad units is faster and simpler.

 We have simplified the process of creating an ad unit in the Publisher UI.
 Instead of creating a separate ad unit for every size, screen orientation, and device type within an ad format, you will now simply select from the available ad formats.
 We have simplified the selections to five choices: banner, medium rectangle, fullscreen, native, and rewarded video.
 The SDK will collect the remaining data automatically.

-The SDK now collects the ad size dimensions in real time.
+The SDK now collects the safe area in real time.

 The SDK can collect the available ad real estate for any ad format.
-For banner ads, publishers can specify the maximum dimensions via the iOS, Android, and Unity SDK integration APIs; and for fullscreen ads, the SDK will dynamically collect the safe area based on the device.
+For banner ads, publishers can specify the safe area of your ad via the iOS, Android, and Unity SDK integration APIs; and for fullscreen ads, the SDK will dynamically collect the safe area based on the device.

 Additional creative sizes are now supported.